+Name Lee Valley SPA UK9012111

+Location with regards to plan area The site occurs approximately 14 km to the north east of the Plan Area.

+Poseon(s) for designation:

+SPA

+This site qualifies under Article 4.1 of the Directive (79/409/EEC) by supporting populations of European importance of the following species listed on Annex I of the Directive:

+Over-winter:

+• Bittern Botaurus stellaris 6 individuals representing at least 6.0% of the wintering population in Great Britain (5 year peak mean, 1992/3-1995/6)

+This site also qualifies under Article 4.2 of the Directive (79/409/EEC) by supporting populations of European importance of the following migratory species:

+Over-winter;

-Name Lee Valley SPA UK9012111 Location with regards to plan area The site occurs approximately 14 km to the north east of the Plan Area.
-Reason(s) for designation: SPA This site qualifies under Article 4.1 of the Directive (79/409/EEC) by supporting populations of European importance of the following species listed on Annex I of the Directive: Over-winter: Bittern Botaurus stellaris 6 individuals representing at least 6.0% of the wintering population in Great Britain (5 year peak mean, 1992/3-1995/6) This site also qualifies under Article 4.2 of the Directive (79/409/EEC) by supporting populations of European importance of the following migratory species: Over-winter; Gadwall Anas strepera, 515 individuals representing at least 1.7% of the wintering Northwestern Europe population (5 year peak mean 1991/2 - 1995/6) Shoveler Anas clypeata, 748 individuals representing at least 1.9% of the wintering Northwestern/Central Europe population (5 year peak mean 1991/2 - 1995/6) Component SSSI sites Walthamstow Reservoirs SSSI Amwell Quarry SSSI Rye Meads SSSI Turnford and Cheshunt Pits SSSI Conservation objectives for the SPA Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: The extent and distribution of the habitats of the qualifying features; The structure and function of the habitats of the qualifying features;
+- Gadwall Anas strepera, 515 individuals representing at least 1.7% of the wintering Northwestern Europe population (5 year peak mean 1991/2 1995/6) - Shoveler Anas clypeata, 748 individuals representing at least 1.9% of the wintering Northwestern/Central Europe population (5 year peak mean 1991/2 1995/6)

+Component SSSI sites Walthamstow Reservoirs SSSI Amwell Quarry SSSI Rye Meads SSSI Turnford and Cheshunt Pits SSSI Conservation objectives for the SPA Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: The extent and distribution of the habitats of the qualifying features; The structure and function of the habitats of the qualifying features;

-The supporting processes on which the habitats of the qualifying features rely; The population of each of the qualifying features, and • The distribution of the qualifying features within the site.
-105 Vulnerability and current condition of visitor pressure; principa Ramsar Wetlands 106 , states that 'the whole site supports high levels ally for purposes of angling, walking, cycling and birdwatching; with nal.
-These activities are mostly well regulated and at current levels aten the interest'.
-SPA/Ramsar site (Walthar ndition assessment of the SSSI units that underpin the nstow Reservoirs SSSI 2022, Amwell Quarry SSSI 2009, Turnford he SSSIs were identified as being in favourable condition. population of tufted duck (sessment for Rye Meads SSSI in 2013 identifies the non-breeding unit 3-5) and breeding pairs of common tern were unfavourable and estigation with action to address this was identified.
-Key factors affecting site of the site (relating to co e integrity and objectives to ensure favourable condition status nservation objectives) e water pollutants do not enter the site and nutrient enrichment is lity can adversely affect the availability and suitability of feeding and Hydrological changes - maintain hydrological conditions within the site with consistent freshwater flows and volumes.
+• The supporting processes on which the habitats of the qualifying features rely;

+- · The population of each of the qualifying features, and - The distribution of the qualifying features within the site.
+105

+Vulnerability and current condition

+The Information Sheet on Ramsar Wetlands106, states that 'the whole site supports high levels of visitor pressure; principally for purposes of angling, walking, cycling and birdwatching; with boating on the adjacent canal.
+These activities are mostly well regulated and at current levels are not considered to threaten the interest'.

+During the most recent condition assessment of the SSSI units that underpin the SPA/Ramsar site (Walthamstow Reservoirs SSSI 2022, Amwell Quarry SSSI 2009, Turnford and Cheshunt Pits 2013) the SSSIs were identified as being in favourable condition.

+However, the condition assessment for Rye Meads SSSI in 2013 identifies the non-breeding population of tufted duck (unit 3-5) and breeding pairs of common tern were unfavourable and a need for an ongoing investigation with action to address this was identified.

+Key factors affecting site integrity and objectives to ensure favourable condition status of the site (relating to conservation objectives)

+- Water pollution ensure water pollutants do not enter the site and nutrient enrichment is limited.
+Poor water quality can adversely affect the availability and suitability of feeding and roosting habitats; - 2.
+Hydrological changes maintain hydrological conditions within the site with consistent freshwater flows and volumes.
 For many SPA features which are dependent on wetland habitats supported by surface water, maintaining the quality and quantity of water supply will be critical, especially at certain times of year during key stages of their life cycle.
-Inadequate quantities of water can adversely affect the availability and suitability of feeding and roosting habitats; 3.
-Recreational pressure - Recreational pressure - manage recreational activities in sensitive locations; 4.
-Inappropriate scrub cor e scrub control - maintain appropriate scrub management; 5.
-Fisheries - maintain appropriate fish species and population levels to ensure suitable food and water quality is maintained for designated features; Invasive species - ensure invasive species do not spread, particularly Azolla and invasive aquatic blanket weeds; Inappropriate cutting/mowing - maintain appropriate cutting/mowing regime for reedbed; and
+Inadequate quantities of water can adversely affect the availability and suitability of feeding and roosting habitats; - 3.
+Recreational pressure manage recreational activities in sensitive locations; - 4.
+Inappropriate scrub control maintain appropriate scrub management; - 5.
+Fisheries maintain appropriate fish species and population levels to ensure suitable food and water quality is maintained for designated features; - 6.
+Invasive species ensure invasive species do not spread, particularly Azolla and invasive aquatic blanket weeds; - 7.
+Inappropriate cutting/mowing maintain appropriate cutting/mowing regime for reedbed; and - 8.
+Air pollution ensure no further increase in atmospheric nitrogen deposition.
+107